isomerpages/singapore-customs-cms/_businesses/New Traders And Registration Services/overview.md

 -   [Government Front-End Application](https://www.tradenet.gov.sg/tradenet/login.portal){:target="_blank"}

 You may wish to view the <a href="https://go.gov.sg/customschecklistforimportprocedures">checklist</a> for import permit applications.

+You also advised to look out for the [risk indicators ](file:///C:/Users/cuswss01/Downloads/FATF.pdf)suggesting illicit trade, and file a Suspicious Transaction Report (STR) to the Suspicious Transaction Reporting Office (STRO) if you have reasonable grounds to suspect and suspicious trade activity.

 ## Applying for Inter-Bank GIRO